Jose Antonio Vargas joins Cleveland Public Library for Writers & Readers

 1. Studies like this are precisely essential now with the turmoil in policy due to our national government.
 While the typical human reaction is to retreat, this is the time when all of us need to do everything we can to convey the truth of newcomers’ power on our economy, communities, and regions.

 2. This is the first effort like this and it is our hope that New American Economy builds on this monumental undertaking.
 Full disclosure, we have been huge fans of New American Economy since we met during the Republican National Convention in Cleveland.
-Along with Robert Frost, Chairman of the Cuyahoga County Republican Party and the national leadership from New American Economy (based out of New York City) Global Cleveland held several powerful forums around the vital importance of immigration, immigration reform and its impacts.
-We continue to work with New American Economy as we share values of inclusion, sound economic policy, community integration, and better legislation to expand the number of immigrants coming to America, and a means to make individuals participating in DACA/DREAMER programs to become permanent and full citizens of the United States.
+Along with Robert Frost, Chairman of the Cuyahoga County Republican Party and the national leadership from New American Economy (based out of New York City) Global Cleveland held several powerful forums around the vital importance of Migration, Migration reform and its impacts.
+We continue to work with New American Economy as we share values of inclusion, sound economic policy, community integration, and better legislation to expand the number of International Newcomers coming to America, and a means to make individuals participating in DACA/DREAMER programs to become permanent and full citizens of the United States.

 3. The methodology is key.
 While I encourage you to look up this report yourself and see how Cleveland, Cuyahoga County, Northeast Ohio stack up, there is a real method and metric to the research.
 It is important to understand all of it if we are to get the most value from the work.